Solar panel insurance: is it worth it?

 These additions put the Sunsave Guarantee streets ahead of home insurance when it comes to protecting your investment.

-Insurance provided by Aviva
+Insured by Aviva

-The Sunsave Guarantee comes with insurance provided by Aviva, which covers you against theft, fire, and vandalism, as well as damage caused by birds, natural disasters, and weather events like storms, hail, and lightning.
+Your system will be insured by Aviva, which covers you against theft, fire, and vandalism, as well as damage caused by birds, natural disasters, and weather events like storms, hail, and lightning.

 You’ll also be protected against accidental damage, which isn’t included in most home insurance policies.